HIKING

 Directions:

 Traveling West on Hwy 112, turn right on Reynold Rd [Milepost 46.8].
 Two parking areas have been established near the end of Reynold Rd.
-From the parking area, visitors will enjoy a one mile walk down to the beach. [map]
+From the parking area, visitors will enjoy a one mile walk down to the beach.

-Also, there are no trash cans, so if you pack it in, please pack it out.
+Day use only.
+There are no restroom facilities.
+There are no trash cans, so if you pack it in, please pack it out.

 Dogs permitted (on leash).